Skip to content

-Master of Arts in Communication Studies
+Master of Arts in Communication Studies Online

 Program Overview

-Explore the 100% Online Master of Arts in Communication Studies Program at Arkansas State University
+Explore the 100% online Master of Arts in Communication Studies program at Arkansas State University

 Expand your career path with a Master of Arts in Communication Studies online degree from Arkansas State University.
 This graduate level program improves your effectiveness in communicating with small and large audiences, making you a valuable asset to any business organization.
 Sharpen your research and writing skills, and gain insight into nonverbal and multicultural communication.